Marilyn Stowe

 Marilyn Stowe (born 1957) is an English family lawyer.
-She founded her firm in a converted cobbler’s shop in Halton, Leeds, in 1982.
+She founded her firm in a converted cobbler's shop in Halton, Leeds, England, in 1982.
 An attack by three masked men outside her office on 3 December 2003 led to the closure of her offices in Leeds, followed by a reopening in Harrogate, North Yorkshire.
-The success of this office inspired Stowe to open branches across the country, and she eventually grew the firm into the UK’s largest family law specialist.
-In February 2017 she sold her firm and blog for a ‘substantial’ eight figure sum to private equity investors Living Bridge.
+The success of this office inspired Stowe to open branches across the country, and she eventually grew the firm into the UK's largest family law specialist.
+In February 2017, she sold her firm and blog for a "substantial" eight figure sum to private equity investors Living Bridge.
 Her first clients were legally aided.
-Later they included members of the aristocracy, and some of the wealthiest and best known figures in the UK and abroad.
+Later, they included members of the aristocracy, and some of the wealthiest and best known figures in the UK and abroad.

 Life and career

 Stowe attended the University of Leeds and lectured in English law at the University of Le Mans, France.

 As a solicitor, she led the Law society’s Family Law Panel as its first Chief Assessor and Chief Examiner for six years from 1998.
-In 2007 and 2012 she was appointed to legal advisory groups working with the Law Commission, considering changes to family law in relation to cohabitation and finance in divorce.
-She became one of the UK’s first family mediators in 1995 and one of the country’s first Family Law arbitrators in 2012.
-In 2010 she was the first woman solicitor outside London elected a Fellow of the International Academy of Family Lawyers.
+In 2007 and 2012, she was appointed to legal advisory groups working with the Law Commission, considering changes to family law in relation to cohabitation and finance in divorce.
+She became one of the UK's first family mediators in 1995 and one of the country's first Family Law arbitrators in 2012.
+In 2010, she was the first woman solicitor outside London elected a Fellow of the International Academy of Family Lawyers.

-Working pro bono in her own time, Stowe uncovered previously undisclosed medical evidence which proved critical in securing the release from prison of fellow solicitor Sally Clark, who had been jailed for life in 2001 following the sudden deaths of her two infant sons.
-A first appeal to the Court of Appeal had already failed but, “convinced something was wrong”, Stowe volunteered her services and obtained the medical evidence that had not been produced at her original trial.
+Working pro bono in her own time, Stowe uncovered previously undisclosed medical evidence, which proved critical in securing the release from prison of fellow solicitor Sally Clark, who had been jailed for life in 2001, following the sudden deaths of her two infant sons.
+A first appeal to the Court of Appeal had already failed but, "convinced something was wrong", Stowe volunteered her services and obtained the medical evidence that had not been produced at her original trial.
 This showed that the second baby had developed meningitis at the date of death.
 A second appeal based on this evidence was successful in 2003.
 The case led to revisions in civil and criminal procedure, an investigation into medical experts and the acquittal of several other women who had been imprisoned in similar circumstances.

-The subject of women wrongly accused of murdering their babies was explored in the two part documentary The Baby Killer Conspiracy, made by Caravan Media for Discovery Plus in 2021.
+The subject of women wrongly accused of murdering their babies was explored in the two-part documentary The Baby Killer Conspiracy, made by Caravan Media for Discovery Plus in 2021.
 This covered Stowe and the part she played in the case of Sally Clark.